GreptimeTeam/dashboard/docker/README.md

 ### 2. Clean

-Run `docker compose down` from root of the repo to remove the stopped container:
+Run `docker compose down` from root of the repo to remove the stopped containers:

 ```
 docker compose -f docker/docker-compose.yml down